GregWoods/gregwoods.github.io/_drafts/DVD-Ripping-Guide.md

 Download an SRT subtitle file (try http://www.subtitles.com.br or google!)
 Add the track, make it default
 Preview again, playing the video in turn with each subtitle track.
 This should give you some info about the time accuracy of the SRT file
-Because you can&#8217;t guarantee the accuracy for the duration of the film, I leave on the original pixellated subtitle, so I can switch to it
+Because you can't guarantee the accuracy for the duration of the film, I leave on the original pixellated subtitle, so I can switch to it
 if the SRT turns out to be inaccurate